-Method developed targets diagnosis of early Alzheimer's disease: Half of patients could be diagnosed a year earlierDecember 4th, 2012 in Alzheimer's disease & dementia /
+Method developed targets diagnosis of early Alzheimer's disease: Half of patients could be diagnosed a year earlierDecember 4, 2012 in Medicine & Health / Alzheimer's disease & dementia

 (Medical Xpress)—A software tool called PredictAD developed by VTT Technical Research Centre of Finland promises to enable earlier diagnosis of the disease on the basis of patient measurements and large databases.
 Alzheimer's disease currently takes on average 20 months to diagnose in Europe.
 VTT has shown that the new method could allow as many as half of patients to get a diagnosis approximately a year earlier.